-In all actions brought pursuant to this Article in which the nuisance consists of or includes the illegal possession or sale of narcotic drugs as defined in G.S.
+41 42 In all actions brought pursuant to this Article in which the nuisance consists of or includes at least two prior occurrences within five years of the illegal possession or sale of narcotic drugs as defined in G.S.
 90-87(17), the real property on which the nuisance exists or is maintained is subject to forfeiture in accordance with this section.